-I highly recommend MusicFunnels because not only does it give you email marketing, it gives you SMS marketing, sales funnels, membership platforms and much more.
+I highly recommend MusicFunnels because not only does it give you email marketing, it gives you a website, an online store, sales funnels, a membership platforms and much more.
 It’s also designed for music artists specifically and was created by music artists.
-Email and SMS pricing is based on the number of emails / texts you actually send per month, and you can have unlimited contacts.
-The standard plan comes with ~10,000 email sends per month, or about 800 SMS texts per month, and if you need more its just $10 for 10,000 more emails.
+Plans come with between 100-500 contacts for free, depending on your plan, and you can send each contact 12 emails per month before paying anything extra.

 If you absolutely need a free solution then I would recommend SendInBlue because I used it for a few years when I started.
-They have a free tier and price their plans by number of emails sent per month, not by contacts (just like MusicFunnels).
+They have a free tier and price their plans by number of emails sent per month, not by contacts.
 For just $25/month you can send 20,000 emails – that could be emailing 1,000 people 20 times per month or emailing 10,000 people twice per month.

-The advantage of something like Drip or ActiveCampaign is that while they’re priced per contact, you can send unlimited emails.
+The advantage of something like Drip or ActiveCampaign is that you can send unlimited emails.
 As a result they tend to have much more sophisticated features and you’re incentivized to send more emails, and create automations that can filter out quality leads from the noise.
 For example, if someone hasn’t opened up your last 10 emails and hasn’t purchased anything from you, are they worth keeping on your list?

 Incentivize People To Join Your Email List

 Now that you have an email platform, you need to get people on your list.
 There are a million ways to do this, but it all starts with making a signup form where people can enter their email.
 Most email platforms provide a super easy way to do this, even if you don’t have a website.